 For someone with a disease – whether it be physical, substance abuse-related or psychological – a caregiver needs to understand the disease process.

 There are many signs and symptoms to look for if someone in your care is decompensating.
 For instance, if a patient with mental illness stops taking medication they may go through severe withdrawal, experience lethargy, have trouble responding to stimuli, or even become hyper verbal, manic or have trouble speaking.
-These symptoms can come on quickly and without warning, so it is important to contact the patient’s primary doctor immediately.
+These symptoms can come on quickly and without warning, so it is important to contact the patient’s primary physician immediately.
 While it may seem like you’re being overbearing, keeping a close eye on your loved one to note any significant changes in their mood or behavior is vital – especially when they are stopping or starting a new medication.
 It is also crucial to remember that organizations such as the National Alliance for Caregiving, the Family Caregiver Alliance, the National Alliance on Mental Illness, the Massachusetts Department of Mental Health and even the American Association of Retired Persons can provide much needed resources and support so a caregiver isn’t left alone.